 Research

-Gilab’s research lines are: Videogames, Global illumination, Medical imaging, Scientific visualization, Viewpoint selection and Shape recognition, Computational aesthetics, e-learning and Spatial and spatio-temporal data processing.
-Gilab responds to the demand of the industrial sector in different areas such as computer games and medicine.
+GILAB’s research lines include Videogames, Medical imaging, Scientific visualization, e-learning and Spatial and spatio-temporal data processing.
+Gilab responds to the demands of the industrial sector in different areas such as computer games and medicine.

 • Global Illumination

 Our research is focused on algorithms for the illumination of virtual environments.
-We aim at reaching equilibrium between realism and computational cost, considering the purpose of the generated images.
+We aim to reach an equilibrium between realism and computational cost, considering the purpose of the generated images.
 Thus, while applications to interior design and animation require a high realism, videogames would rather need real-time computations.
-Techniques as light-paths reuse allow improving the performance of classic global illumination algorithms, based on ray-tracing and radiosity.
-In the case of videogames, techniques involving GPU, simplification of algorithms, and non-physically-realistic rendering, are used in order to approach real time computations.
+Techniques such as light-paths reuse allow for improving the performance of classic global illumination algorithms, based on ray tracing and radiosity.
+In the case of videogames, techniques involving GPU, simplification of algorithms, and non-physically-realistic rendering, are used to approach real-time computations.

 global1 global2 global3